 The preparatory cook is responsible for preparing the daily meal, chopping the ingredients, storing the food and cleaning the countertops.
 Then there are specialist chefs, such as the pastry chef, who makes cakes, breads and desserts.
 The fish chef prepares and cooks seafood, the vegetable cook prepares vegetables and starches, and the meat chef is responsible for roasting, braising and grilling.
 Any of these careers is rewarding.

-Being part of a team and doing what you like is not a job, it's a passion.
-Culinary arts career options include executive or head chef, sub-chef, and sommelier or wine manager.
-These professionals can find work in a variety of dining establishments, including restaurants, cafes, and catering companies.
+Being part of a team and doing what you love is not a job - it's a passion.
+Culinary arts career options include executive or head chef, sub-chef, sommelier or wine manager.
+These professionals can find work in a variety of dining establishments - from restaurants to cafes to catering companies.
 The head chef is in charge of the kitchen; his duties include training and supervising the kitchen staff, ordering food and planning the menu.

 The sous chef is next in command.
-They also have supervisory functions in the kitchen, but they tend to play more important roles in the daily preparation of food than chefs.
+They also have supervisory functions in the kitchen but tend to play more important roles in daily preparation than chefs.
 The sommelier helps customers with wine selection.
-If you like to cook at home, have a natural curiosity about food, and you like to cook for others, you may be the right candidate for a career in the culinary arts.
+If you like to cook at home have a natural curiosity about food - and you like to cook for others - you may be the right candidate for a career in culinary arts.

-All of these competencies are valued in many other business-related fields and could help you transition to another career path, if you so choose.
-Discover how the culinary programs at The Art Institutes can prepare you for a rewarding career doing what you love most in the culinary field.
-Regardless of where you want to end up, start your career in food and beverages with a look at the history of the culinary arts of the world's leading hospitality school.
-This means that, even if you decide that a career in food isn't right for you, you should also have the opportunity to move on to another job.
+All of these competencies are valued in many other business-related fields which could help you transition to another career path if you so choose.
+Discover how culinary programs at The Art Institutes can prepare you for a rewarding career doing what you love most in this field.
+Even if you decide that a career in food isn't right for you - you should still have an opportunity to move on to another job if running a kitchen is part of your future career plan - pay attention to details regarding inventory and food orders.
+The honor society of American Culinary Federation - American Academy of Chefs - is dedicated to supporting educational and professional development of cooks.
+Among many benefits of careers in food industry are opportunities for advancement within sector.

-A culinary arts degree program could prepare you for a career as a chef, with practical training available through internships.
-Under the umbrella of fall careers for beverage professionals, such as sommelier, winemaker, brewer, barista, or a variation of service from these positions, such as the owner of a coffee shop or wine store.
-The International Luxury Hotel Association, a non-profit association, offers a variety of resources, including a magazine, research papers, a career center and networking opportunities.
-The country's largest professional association of private and private chefs in the United States, the American Association of Personal and Private Chefs, offers professional training programs, memberships and networking opportunities.
+Careers in this field can provide person with many occupational skills that are also valued elsewhere.
+A culinary arts degree program could prepare you for career as chef with practical training available through internships.
+Under umbrella of fall careers for beverage professionals such as sommelier winemaker brewer barista or variation of service from these positions such as owner of coffee shop or wine store - International Luxury Hotel Association - non-profit association offers variety of resources including magazine research papers career center networking opportunities.
+The country's largest professional association of private & private chefs in United States - American Association of Personal & Private Chefs - offers professional training programs memberships networking opportunities. . .

 Leave a Comment